sodabubblewine/sodabubblewine.github.io/README.md

 * Russell's "The History fo Western Philosophy", and
 * Grayling's "The History of Philosophy".

-I'm pretty sure those are the only books in my library that are directly aimed at giving a sorta story or a sorta story of philosophy as a whole.
+I'm pretty sure those are the only books in my library that are directly aimed at giving a sorta story or a sorta history of philosophy as a whole.
 There is also the classic

 *"Introduction to Philosophy: Classical and Contemporary Readings, 4th edition" edited by Perry, Bratman, Fischer